Tag Archives: natural antibiotic

 When I need a dose of garlic I crush it and use it on top of my meal.
 That way I can eat it with the first mouthful – the garlic is still raw but easier to take with a mouthful of food.

 Don’t shy away from raw garlic.
 Garlic only affects your breath if you chew it.
-Instead you can cut the clove up and swallow each piece without chewing.
-Plus there are plenty of delicious foods such as fresh hommus or guacamole that contain lots of garlic in its raw state.
+Instead, cut the clove up and swallow each piece without chewing.
+Plus, there are plenty of delicious foods such as fresh hommus or guacamole that contain lots of garlic in its raw state.

 As a bonus garlic is not only very nutritious it is also low in calories.